Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 • Causes of Parkinson’s

-• Current medications and treatments for Parkinson’s, and how they impact how you teach AT to this population
+• Current medications and treatments for Parkinson’s, and how they impact how you bring somatic practices to this population

-• Specific difficulties and challenges unique to teaching AT to this population, and how to be better prepared for them in order to be effective
+• Specific difficulties and challenges unique to working with this population, and how to be better prepared for them in order to be effective

 • Understanding the many symptoms of Parkinson’s, both motor symptoms and non-motor symptoms, with video examples, and with experiential options

-• Some best practices that will help you address specific symptoms in AT sessions
+• Some best practices that will help you address specific symptoms.

 Resources include: